envoy/envoy-integrations-sdk-nodejs/README.md

 const app = express();
 /**
-* "middleware()" returns an array of:
+ * "middleware()" returns an instance of bodyParser.json,
- * bodyParser.json - Parses the request body as JSON and verifies the Envoy signature.
+ * that also verifies the Envoy signature in addition to
- * sdk - attaches the SDK to the req object.
+ * parsing the request body as JSON.
  */
-app.use(...middleware());
+app.use(middleware());

 app.post('/url-to-a-route-or-worker', async (req, res) => {